1Marc/marcgrabanski.com/src/pages/articles/2014-03-25-tech-talks/index.md

 layout: "post"
 ---

-My last talk was given at "Fluent conf":http://fluentconf.com/, one of more premiere JavaScript and web development conferences out there (created by O'Reilly, curated by Peter Cooper and Simon St. Laurent). **My talk was rated amongst the top 5 talks at Fluent**...but I wasn't always good at speaking.
+My last talk was given at [Fluent conf](http://fluentconf.com/), one of more premiere JavaScript and web development conferences out there (created by O'Reilly, curated by Peter Cooper and Simon St. Laurent). **My talk was rated amongst the top 5 talks at Fluent**...but I wasn't always good at speaking.

 Here's some reviews of my latest talk...
 > Well presented, tight focus and good examples.
 A+ presentation!